 The Kentucky Bourbon Trail is hot right now!
 Bourbon is booming and during the past several years bourbon sales have been increasing exponentially.
 With the increasing popularity of bourbon, tourism is up in Kentucky.
 What better way to learn about and sample bourbon than on the Kentucky Bourbon Trail?

-The Kentucky Bourbon Trail is a collection of ten whiskey distilleries.
+The Kentucky Bourbon Trail is a collection of eighteen whiskey distilleries.
 All of these distilleries offer tours and tastings.
 On the tours, learn how bourbon is produced, hear about the history of the distillery, and end with a bourbon tasting.
 It’s a fun, interactive glimpse into this important piece of Kentucky history and it is a great way to spend a weekend.

 See them all or pick your favorites.
 Take the tour or just do a tasting.
 There is no right way to see the Kentucky Bourbon Trail as long as you have a good time.

 Here is what you can expect at the distilleries.

 The Evan Williams Bourbon Experience is located in Louisville, right on historic “Whiskey Row.”
 Its location makes it the perfect place to start your tour if you are staying in Louisville.